 A New Orleans car accident attorney can fight for every dollar you deserve

-When you’ve been injured in a New Orleans car accident due to negligence, you generally only have a limited amount of time to recover compensation for your damages.
+When you’ve been injured in a New Orleans car accident due to negligence, you only have a limited time to recover compensation for your damages.
 In Louisiana, the statute of limitations is typically just one year from the date of the accident.
 If you miss that deadline, you may sacrifice your right to get compensated.

 Let a car accident lawyer take control.
 Attorney John S. Williams has the knowledge and experience to personally handle every aspect of your claim and will fight to get you maximum compensation.
 We also help with other types of claims, too.
-Whether you were hit by a car, hurt in a pedestrian accident, severely injured in a bicycle accident or need a lawyer for a streetcar accident, we can review the details of your case for free and give you honest advice on the best way to move forward.
+Whether you were hit by a car, hurt in a pedestrian accident, severely injured in a bicycle accident, or need a lawyer for a streetcar accident, we can review the details of your case for free and give you honest advice on the best way to move forward.